rohnshrma/jeet-web-dev/css sessions/css intro/notes.md

 _css : cascading style sheet_

 - `inline` : applied on the html tag itself using the "style" attribute
-- `internal` : applied by creating a "style" tag in head tag, selecting and styling futher
+- `internal` : applied by creating a "style" tag in head tag, selecting and styling further
 - `external` : applied by linking an external ".css" file using the link tag in head

 ## inline css